m-abdelwahab/sleeping-better-at-night-talk-notes/README.md

 ```
 <!-- testing  lib code snippet-->
+>Your test should think in terms of props, classes, etc. It should think in terms of text, labels, button text, visible elements, and the things users see and interact with.

 Writing tests this way, gives you confidence in your software.
 Because through this testing approach youre answering the question of "Does this code actually work?"